 Quizzes will be given often.
 These quizzes cannot be taken on any other day, so be sure to come to class on quiz days.
-There are no make-up quizzes, and your lowest score will NOT be dropped.
+There are no make-up quizzes.
 In addition, in-class presentations must be given on the day assigned.